Performance Tests: Apple Final Cut Pro 11 [u]

 For all media editing, the M4 Pro is a delight.
 There are only a few reasons to consider an M2 Mac Studio, none of which relate to performance:

-All that being said, the M4 Pro Mac mini equals or exceeds the performance of a Mac Studio at a fraction of the price.
+All that being said, the M4 Pro Mac mini comes close to the performance of a Mac Studio at a fraction of the price.
 It is totally suited to video editing.
 And it fits very nicely… just about anywhere.

 Bookmark the permalink.